Introducing the 7Ds of managing digital marketing

 As you can see, these narrow the scope of digital marketing drastically and it means that digital won’t get the budget to compete.
 For the seventh edition of Digital Marketing, Strategy, Implementation and Practice, I developed the 5Ds of digital marketing as a simple mnemonic to explain what needs to be managed.
 I included this in the first chapter to give a basic idea of what’s involved with marketing to make it accessible for students who will be familiar with their own experience of devices and platforms, but won’t be familiar with some of the key concepts for managing digital marketing such as the media, technology and data.

 So I have introduced two additional Ds to give this all-important context and created this summary visual for the designer to improve upon.
-It adds complexity, but I think now better covers the main concepts covered in the introductory chapter that students need to be aware of when working on digital marketing, that are expanded on later in the book.
-Do let me know of any thoughts in the comments if you are an adopter or user of the book…
+It adds complexity, but I think now better covers the main concepts covered in the introductory chapter that students need to be aware of when working on digital marketing, which are expanded on later in the book.

 The 7Ds of managing digital marketing are: